 - 1 tablespoon oil

 - pepper to taste

-- Lay tortilla on a flat surface.
-Spoon about ¼ cup of shredded beef mixture on center of tortilla.
+Lay tortilla on a flat surface.
+Spoon about 2 tablespoons of the shredded beef mixture on center of tortilla.
 Roll tightly into logs and secure with toothpicks.

-- In a large pot, place roast, water, peppercorns, the remaining half onion and salt to taste.
+In a large pot, place beef, water, peppercorns, the remaining half onion, and salt to taste.
 Bring to a boil, skimming scum that accumulates on top.
-Lower heat, cover, and simmer for about 1-1/2 to 2 hours or until very tender.
+Lower heat, cover, and simmer for about 1 1/2 to 2 hours or until very tender.

-- On stove top with medium flame, place chili pepper and roast, turning occasionally on sides, until skin is charred.
+On the stove top with medium flame, place chili pepper and roast, turning occasionally on sides, until skin is charred.
 Remove from flame and allow to cool to touch.
-Under cold, running water, peel skin and cut into strips.
+Under cold, running water, peel the skin and cut into strips.
 Set aside.